[brackets in scriptures are my comments to explain or add emphasis]

 God is not a man, that he should lie; neither the son of man, that he should repent

 Jesus Christ was with God (in His foreknowledge) in the beginning.
-Jesus Christ the Son had a definite beginning, where God the Creator did not.
+Jesus Christ the Son had a definite beginning, where God the Creator is eternal and did not have a beginning and will have no end.
 Christ was foreordained:

 I Peter 1:19-21